Date of Award

 The second part is comprised of three artifacts written throughout the program which explore topics inspired by the everyday practicalities of language teaching.
 The first artifact explores student first language use in the immersion classroom and applying an understanding of this phenomenon to the foreign language classroom.
 The second artifact discusses vocabulary acquisition through writing tasks and concludes with a research study proposal to better understand how different language scripts may affect vocabulary acquisition.
 The third artifact delves into the topic of teaching second-person pronouns (tu and vous) in the French as a foreign language classroom; the author here offers a lesson plan for teaching this nuanced aspect of francophone interaction.
 The portfolio concludes with three annotated bibliographies which further support the teaching philosophy in addressing three other practical aspects of language teaching: the communicative language teaching approach, motivation and anxiety in the foreign language classroom, and culture teaching with technology.

 Abell, Elizabeth Irene, "A Language Learning and Teaching Journey: Practicalities and Possibilities" (2015).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 830.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .